jbavari/jbavari.github.io/source/_posts/2015-12-04-the-scoreboard-project.markdown

 categories: ruby sinatra javascript api cli
 ---

 Lately I've been wanting to dig more into some technologies I've been wanting to explore and gain more experience.
-Not only this, but I wanted to make sure my dev workflow was great, my tools were sharpened, and I was re-establishing the best practices as much as I could.
+Not only this, but I wanted to make sure my dev workflow was still improving, my tools were getting sharpened, and I was re-establishing the best practices as much as I could.

 Those specific technologies I wanted to dig into was: